ScotBlogs Network

 Posted in ScotBlogs Contributed

-Wooster’s Fossil of the Week: An encrusted scleractinian coral from the Middle Jurassic of southern Israel
+Wooster’s Fossil of the Week: A Jurassic coral with beekite preservation from southern Israel

-This week’s fossil is in honor of Annette Hilton (’17), who is my Sophomore Research Assistant this year.
-She has been diligently working through a large and difficult collection of scleractinian corals from the Matmor Formation (Middle Jurassic, Callovian) of … Continue reading
+This week’s fossil is again in honor of Annette Hilton (’17), now retired as my Sophomore Research Assistant this year.
+She has been assessing with great skill a large and diverse collection of scleractinian corals from the Matmor Formation in … Continue reading

 Posted in ScotBlogs Contributed

-Comments Off on Wooster’s Fossil of the Week: An encrusted scleractinian coral from the Middle Jurassic of southern Israel
+Comments Off on Wooster’s Fossil of the Week: A Jurassic coral with beekite preservation from southern Israel

 Posted in ScotBlogs Contributed